 Following Greece’s newfound independence from the Ottoman Empire in the 1800s, King Otto I requested that skilled workers and tradesmen from around the country travelled to Athens to assist him in rebuilding a modern, metropolitan Greek capital.
 Many of those who moved were builders and carpenters from Anafi, a small island in the Cyclades.

-The settlers from Anafi took up residence on the rocky ridges surrounding the acropolis and built their village in the quintessential Greek island style.
-The village’s name “Anafiotika” means “little Anafi” and is dedicated to the island shores the inhabitants missed and adored.
+The settlers from Anafi took up residence on the rocky ridges surrounding the Acropolis and built their village in the quintessential Greek island style.
+The village’s name “Anafiotika” means “little Anafi”.

 It is most unfortunate that what remains of Anafiotika today is a small portion of the original neighborhood.
 Archaeological excavations around the Acropolis meant that many of the houses and streets here were destroyed.
 Approximately 45 houses remain in Anafiotika today, and many of those who reside within them are residents of the original settlers.